top of page

 Dialogue System

-I began by developing a simple dialogue system utilizing scriptable objects for the speakers and conversations.
+I started by building a simple dialogue system using scriptable objects for the speakers and conversations.

 Inventory System